 Choose Cooking Projects That Are Engaging and Absorbing

 The key is to find cooking projects that engage you and involve you over time in the same way that a good course of study does.
 You want to be actively learning, to have the same kind of motivation to continue that a learning programme gives you, with tasks to undertake, challenges to overcome, new knowledge to be gained, skills to be acquired, and a sense of accomplishment once your project is complete.
+Find cooking projects that really interest you rather than choose food projects that everyone else is doing.

 Don’t Embark on Overly Ambitious Cooking Projects